Alteryx and Documentation

 Documentation Example

-As you can see above, containers and tool boxes can be color coded consistently into categories that can make your workflows have a nice presentation but also aid whoever is looking at the workflow to understand what is happening at each stage.
+As you can see above, containers and tool boxes can be colour coded consistently into categories that can make your workflows have a nice presentation but also aid whoever is looking at the workflow to understand what is happening at each stage.

 Thank you for reading this blog.
 Also check out our other blogs page to view more blogs on Tableau, Alteryx, and Snowflake here.